MicrosoftDocs/microsoft-salescopilot-docs/articles/send-outreach-emails.md

 ## Send outreach email

 1. Open the lead research details for which you want to send an outreach email.
-1. Select **Draft an email**.
+1. Select **Draft Email**.
 1. Review the generated email draft.
 1. Under the **Customize talking points** section, perform the following actions:
     1. **Account talking points**: Select the talking points you want to include in the email draft.
     1. **Prompt for next steps**: Specify the next steps you want the lead to take.
     1. Select **Apply changes** to update the email draft with the selected talking points and next steps.
 1. Perform one of the following actions:
-    - Select **Copy** to copy the email content to your clipboard and then paste it into your preferred email clietn or CRM system.
+    - Select the copy icon to copy the email content to your clipboard and then paste it into your preferred email client or CRM system.
-    - Select **Edit in Outlook** to open the email in Outlook for further editing.
+    - Select **Edit in mail client** to open the email in Outlook for further editing.

 ## Related information